Predy2005/TerminBooker/replit.md

 # Overview

-This is a reservation management system built with a modern full-stack architecture.
-The application allows organizations to manage their services, availability schedules, and customer bookings through both admin and public interfaces.
-It features a complete booking flow where customers can view available services, select time slots, and make reservations, while administrators can manage their organization's settings, services, availability templates, and view/manage all bookings.
+This is Bookli.cz - a Czech-localized booking system SaaS MVP designed for small businesses to streamline service scheduling and customer management.
+The application features a complete landing page showcasing the service, followed by a comprehensive admin booking system with flexible payment processing.
+The system includes both public-facing marketing pages and a full-featured reservation management dashboard with configurable payment modes (OFF/OPTIONAL/REQUIRED) and Stripe integration.

 # User Preferences